The Alemite Story

 Within the last 10 years, serious advancements in technology have aided in the introduction of two products for the lubrication industry.
 Alemite saw the growing demand for grease guns with more power and the ability to provide real-time tool information.
 In 2014, the 20-volt, lithium-ion grease gun was introduced for maintenance professionals.
 With its built-in intelligence, the innovative Model 596 featured a multi-function display to indicate cartridge level, battery charge level, amount of grease dispensed and several other important tool details.

 In 2015, a new era in automatic lubrication was born when the Alemite 24/7 single-point lubricator was introduced.
-Designed to automatically supply a small quantity of lubricant to a single lubrication point on a regular basis for up to one year, these lubricators help to increase machine reliability, improve employee safety and optimize maintenance operations.
+These lubricators are designed to automatically supply a small quantity of lubricant to a single point on a regular basis for up to one year.
+Alemite 24/7 lubricators help to increase machine reliability, improve employee safety and optimize maintenance operations.

 Alemite engineers continue to make advancements in lubrication technology.
 In 2017, the lever-action grease coupler was offered to make quick work of routine lubrication tasks.
 This newly designed coupler creates a superior seal and stays attached to the fitting, even when the lever is released.
 This enables single-handed operation of the grease gun.